-Gender and Women's Studies is an interdisciplinary program that requires the completion of a selection of courses from a variety of disciplines.
+· Approval of an Application for a Minor in Interdisciplinary Studies before the completion of a selection of courses from a variety of disciplines.
 Courses that are eligible to be taken as part of a Gender and Women's Studies minor are listed below.
 A student should consult an Augustana Faculty Academic Adviser for assistance in planning a Gender and Women's Studies program.
-Further details about individual courses may be found in Course Listings under the respective disciplines.
+Further details about individual courses may be found in Course Listings under the